Meet our Coaches

 Dr. Connie Thurman

 As an Executive Coach for Management Resource Group, Ltd., Connie brings more than 25 years of experience and offers the unique combination of operational knowledge and formal education in organizational behavior and human resources.

-Connie currently serves as the Dean of Institutional Effectiveness and Human Resources for Carl Sandburg College in Galesburg, IL.
+Connie currently serves as the Chief Officer for Institutional Effectiveness and Innovation at Kirkwood Community College in Cedar Rapids, Iowa.
 Previously, she held executive positions with Maytag Corporation in quality assurance, operations, and human resources where she created a socialization program for newly hired hourly employees and leadership programs for supervisors; the hallmarks of her work there.
 She believes in blending practice and theory in order to provide insight into continuous improvement in leadership, employee development, strategic planning, organizational culture, and human resource processes.
 Her focus is championing the value of human capital in organizations.

 Connie holds a Bachelor’s degree in Chemistry and Biology from Knox College and a Master’s degree in Business Administration from Western Illinois University.
 In 2003, she graduated from St. Ambrose University with a Doctorate degree in Business Administration.
 She has presented conference papers on employee socialization, employee training, 360-degree appraisal systems and knowledge isolating mechanisms.